 When the Food Network launched in November 1993, there were very few celebrity chefs in the United States.
 By 1997, it was the second-fastest-growing cable network in the country and was in the process of creating a whole new type of cooking show star.
 Bobby Flay joined the fledgling cooking channel in 1994 and the rest is food history.
 If you look at Bobby Flay's net worth, you see just how tied his success has been to that of his cooking home on television.

-American celebrity chef Bobby Flay was born Robert William Flay on December 10, 1964, in New York City, where he grew up with a love for food.
+American celebrity chef and television personality Bobby Flay was born Robert William Flay on December 10, 1964, in New York City, where he grew up with a love for food.
 The story goes that he created his own after school snacks and that he requested an Easy-Bake Oven for Christmas once.
 In fact, he liked food more than he did school; he dropped out of high school when he was 17 (though later got his GED).

 His first restaurant job was at Joe Allen's in New York's Theater District.
 His father was managing the restaurant; when a busboy called in sick, Flay was ordered to fill in.
 The job stuck and Flay worked his way up from busboy to kitchen assistant.
 His boss was impressed and covered Flay's tuition to the French Culinary Institute in Manhattan.
 He graduated in 1984; in 1993, he received the culinary arts school's Outstanding Graduate Award.